-Nestled just south of Colorado’s capital city, Castle Rock is a thriving world-class community.
-With just more than 66,000 residents, Castle Rock still values its small-Town character with a traditional Downtown core and regular community events.
+A world-class community Nestled just south of Colorado’s capital city, Castle Rock is a thriving world-class community.
+With more than 70,000 residents, Castle Rock values its small-Town character, its traditional Downtown core and its regular community events.

-Castle Rock is a full-service municipality.
-It employees about 425 full-time employees to provide residents police, fire, emergency medical, parks, recreation, water and transportation services.
-The Town also serves as the Douglas County seat and is home to headquarters for Douglas County School District, Douglas County, Douglas County Sheriff’s Office and a local Colorado State Patrol troop.
+Full-service municipality Castle Rock is a full-service municipality.
+It employees about 566 full-time employees to provide police, fire, emergency medical, parks, recreation, water and transportation services.
+The Town also serves as the Douglas County seat and is home to headquarters for the Douglas County School District, Douglas County, the Douglas County Sheriff’s Office and a local Colorado State Patrol troop.

-Slated to grow to more than 100,000 residents, the Town will continue to provide high-quality services while preserving the history and heritage of Castle Rock.
+Community growth Slated to grow to 130,000-150,000 residents, the Town will continue to provide high-quality services while preserving the community's history and heritage.
 At the same time, the Town will remain physically freestanding from the rest of the metro area.

-The Town’s identity stems not only from the namesake Rock, but also from a scenic natural landscape that surrounds it.
-There are more than 50 miles of trails, 19 developed parks and 5,400 acres of open space for residents and visitors to enjoy, making Castle Rock a regular on Money magazine’s top places to live list.
+Community features The Town’s identity stems not only from the namesake Rock, but also from a scenic natural landscape that surrounds it.
+There are 87 miles of trails, 50 well-planned parks and more than 6,000 acres of open space for residents and visitors to enjoy, making Castle Rock a regular on Money magazine’s top places to live list.
 (See other ways the Town has been recognized on our community recognition page.)